Coronavirus (COVID-19) infection control for care providers

 How does coronavirus (COVID-19) spread?

 As COVID-19 is a new disease, we are still learning about the effects of the virus and how to best prevent its spread, as well as how best to respond as the virus mutates.
-A recent mutation appears able to spread more easily and quickly.
+Some recent mutations appear able to spread more easily and quickly and have been classed as variants of concern (VOCs).

 We know that COVID-19 is mainly spread through two methods: